PazTzafrir/deep_learning_sentiment/README.md

 ## Deep Learning Sentiment Analysis with Model Compression

 This repository implements end-to-end sentiment analysis using BERT and RoBERTa.
-It includes EDA, Hugging Face training with hyperparameter tuning, and three compression techniques—distillation, pruning, and quantization—to reduce model size and latency while preserving accuracy.
+It includes EDA, Hugging Face training with hyperparameter tuning, and three compression techniques—distillation, pruning, and quantization — to reduce model size and latency while preserving accuracy.
 Out-of-time (OOT) splits are provided for robust evaluation, and final distilled artifacts are saved for reuse in the compression notebooks.

 ### Notebooks
 - `EDA.ipynb`